 - Craft activity teaching horse care

-Register for Spring Break camp today!
+Register for a week long camp today!

 Additional hour to extend till 1pm available

 Equestrian camp is best for a beginner rider who is interested in taking riding lessons and more independence than the Young Rider Camp.
 Campers will receive a lesson each day and learn care of the horses.
 Campers are grouped by ability and riders will develop their skills, whether they’ve never been on a horse, or have taken lessons.
 In camp we will teach valuable horsemanship skills such as bathing, braiding, horse anatomy and equine first aid.

 This camp is designed for a rider who is interested in developing their riding and horsemanship skills, and pursuing weekly riding lessons.
 Please call or email Mackenzie if you have questions about your child’s riding level.